-As an undergraduate student majoring in neuroscience at Tulane University, you will learn about how the building blocks of the nervous system, neurons, communicate with each other in neural circuits to produce sensory perception, movement, complex behaviors, thoughts and memories.
-You will have the opportunity of working in a functioning research laboratory to conduct cutting-edge neuroscience research in topics ranging from gene regulation and cellular signaling to animal behavior.
+As an undergraduate student majoring in neuroscience at Tulane University, you will learn about how the building blocks of the nervous system, neurons, communicate with each other in neural circuits to produce sensory perception, movement, complex behaviors, thoughts, and memories.
+There are many research opportunities available in our research laboratories, conducting cutting-edge neuroscience research in topics ranging from gene regulation and cellular signaling to animal behavior.
 You will be in a position when you graduate with a bachelor of science in neuroscience to continue your studies in professional or graduate school, or to start a career in science.

 As a Master’s student in the Tulane 4+1 or 1-year Master’s Programs, you will further develop your interests in neuroscience, and strengthen and expand your knowledge and understanding of the structure and function of the nervous system and its constituent cells and systems through advanced courses and laboratory experiences.
 You will be able to participate in clinical and/or research internships that will allow you to solidify your future career goals, and you will build your neuroscience credentials in order to enhance your competitiveness to enter the workforce or to continue your graduate education in medical school or graduate school.